frenchie4111/frenchie4111.github.io/_posts/2024-04-26-light-gun-teardown.md

 ---
-title: "A quick teardown of the NES Light Gun"
+title: "A quick teardown of the NES Zapper Lightgun"
-subject: A quick teardown of the NES Light Gun, mostly as a love letter to the geniuses who built this
+subject: A quick teardown of the NES Zapper Lightgun, mostly as a love letter to the geniuses who built this and a girl I once loved
 layout: post_plain
 ---